ScanMountGoat/ssbh_editor/CONTRIBUTING.md

 ask on the ssbh_editor issue first about the difficulty of the required code changes.

 Before starting work on a change, make sure your fork is up to date with the latest main branch by running `git pull --rebase upstream main`.
-Try to keep changes to a single commit.
-If you need to make small changes to respond to feedback, you can combine commits and update the branch on your fork with `git push --force`.
 If the PR consists of many commits, I'll squash the commits when merging.
-Make sure to keep your fork up to date to avoid any complications when merginging the PR.
-There are numerous online resources for how to use git.
-Make a backup of your code folder first before trying anything unfamiliar with git in case something goes wrong.
+Make sure to keep your fork up to date to avoid any complications when merging the PR.

+All pull requests should pass all tests with `cargo test` and be correctly formatted with `cargo fmt`.
+This will be checked using GitHub Actions for any commits made on your pull request.

 Once you've finished the implementation on your fork, open a PR for review.
 It's ok if the code isn't perfect or has a few bugs.
 I'll review the code when I'm available and give any feedback on changes that need to be made before merging.